 Charity Work and Disaster Relief

-The Order has been engaged in various charitable campaigns since its creation.
-Our first venture into disaster relief, however, began in 2005 with Hurricane Katrina.
+The Order has been a part of various charitable campaigns since its creation.
+Our first venture into disaster relief began in 2005 with Hurricane Katrina.
 Members of the Order worked together with the Red Cross to provide security for refugees in the Portland, Oregon area.
 Since that time, our officers have spoken to community members about disaster preparedness and emergency relief work in the Northwest.